JingshanDu/tablet/README.md

 This project is far from being a complete product, and I am aware that many bad designs are present.
 However, I feel that one may still find some interesting ideas or inspirations from these codes.

 Almost everything written in Visual Basic (.net).

+This program was partly described in the following publication:

+Jingshan Du, Yanzhi Liu, Shenming Fu, Lan Lin.
+A Design of a Remote-Control Telescope System for High-School Students.
+Astronomical Research and Technology (PNAOC), 2013, 10 (2), 194–200.
+[DOI:10.3969/j.issn.1672-7673.2013.02.014]